 There really was no questions to be asked, no conscious thought was needed.
 I was a climber.
 Everest was a big mountain.
 Like El Cap, it just seemed the natural thing to do.
 To go climb it when you were lucky enough to be invited was what you did.

-Living in New Zealand, a man who would soon be my business partner, Daryl Hughes, said, ‘You should talk to Ed Hillary you know, he has climbed Mt Everest.
-His phone number is in the book.’
+Living in New Zealand, a man who would soon be my business partner, Daryl Hughes, said, “You should talk to Ed Hillary you know, he has climbed Mt Everest.
+His phone number is in the book.”

 So I called and after a short talk with Ed about my plans, unprompted and out of the blue, he invited me over to his home.

 His doorway had brass Tibetan horns in it, the lounge was covered in thick woolen rugs, the walls were photos of mountains and treasures from Nepal and his travels.
 We spent a few minutes on pleasantries and then he asked about the route we were doing.
-I knew nothing about the route, so he proceeded to tell me.
+I knew nothing about the route, a néophytes oversight, so he proceeded to tell me.

 I needed to do my research he advised, it was a hard route.
 He pulled out maps and photos and proceeded to educate me.
 Previously Everest had been mythical and distant, an unreal objective.
 Ed made it real.
+Like every mountain, and what I was to learn in far more detail when I plotted out our successful ascent of a new route on the Kangshung Face a few years later, a new route on a big mountain takes real in depth research.

 Thus began a long relationship, with Ed helping me out whenever I was in New Zealand, from friendly visits, to British Airways press conferences to writing forewards to my books.
-He was always a climbers’, climber.
+Ed was always a climbers’, climber.

 A few months later I was on Everest, on our hard route, the West Ridge Direct.
 It was also a route that made little sense, as it started in Nepal, went up to the Lho La in Tibet and then straight up for another 3,000 meters to the top.
 Its history was strewn with epics, at least one death and a history of a few very hard core Eastern European teams getting up, but all having to go over the top and down the South Col to escape.